santosr2/uptool/docs/environments.md

 - Stable version (e.g., `v0.2.0`)
 - Link to the stable release page (once approved)

+### Patch Release Creation

+When someone triggers the **Patch Release** workflow:

+1. Workflow validates release branch exists
+2. Updates version files on release branch
+3. Builds binaries and generates SBOMs
+4. **Workflow pauses at the `release` job**
+5. GitHub sends notification to required reviewers
+6. Reviewer(s) must **approve** or **reject** the deployment
+7. If approved: artifacts are signed and patch release is created
+8. If rejected: workflow is cancelled

+**Approval screen shows**:

+- Release branch (e.g., `release-0.1`)
+- Patch version (e.g., `v0.1.1`)
+- Patch type (security or bugfix)
+- Commits included in patch
+- Link to the patch release page (once approved)

 ## Approving a Deployment

 ### As a Reviewer